cooperative-computing-lab/root-diff/README.md

         make
         ```
         After build, `root_diff` in `bin/` can be used to compare the
-        two root files, more details can be found through `bin/root_diff -h`
+        two ROOT files, more details can be found through `bin/root_diff -h`

     - Using docker image
         If you have docker daemon running on your machine, a docker image